ibm-cloud-docs/security-services/overview.md

 * Creates and configures an {{site.data.keyword.cos_full_notm}} instance and multiple {{site.data.keyword.cos_short}} bucket that is encrypted by {{site.data.keyword.keymanagementserviceshort}}.
 * Creates and configures service-to-service authorizations for the following services: KMS, {{site.data.keyword.en_short}}, {{site.data.keyword.cos_short}}, {{site.data.keyword.secrets-manager_short}}, and Security and Compliance Center.
 * Creates and configures IBM Observability components {{site.data.keyword.atracker_short}}, {{site.data.keyword.monitoringlong_notm}}, and {{site.data.keyword.loganalysislong_notm}}.
-* Ensures compliance with the specific controls for the [CIS IBM Cloud Foundations Benchmark profile](/docs/security-compliance?topic=security-compliance-cis-benchmark-profile):
+* Ensures compliance with the controls in the CIS IBM Cloud Foundations Benchmark profile.
+That profile validates whether your resource configurations meet the baseline requirements that are identified by the Center for Internet Security.
+For more information, see the [profile change log](/docs/security-compliance?topic=security-compliance-predefined-profiles)
-    * Ensures {{site.data.keyword.cos_short}} encryption is enabled with BYOK.
-    * Ensures {{site.data.keyword.cloudaccesstrailshort}} data is encrypted at rest.
-    * Ensures {{site.data.keyword.cloudaccesstrailshort}} trails are integrated with LogDNA Logs.
-    * Ensures {{site.data.keyword.keymanagementserviceshort}} has automated rotation for customer-managed keys.
-    * Ensures the {{site.data.keyword.keymanagementserviceshort}} service has high availability.